What's New? .

 A Bit Rich: Calculating the real value to society of different professions.

-In this report NEF calculate the value to society of a number of different jobs and advocates a fundamental rethink of how the value of work is recognised and rewarded.
+In this report NEF calculate the value to society of a number of different jobs and advocates a fundamental rethink of how the value of work is recognized and rewarded.

 Download a copy here A Bit Rich